njben/FedRAMP-PaaS/Overview.md

 ### VPN and ExpressRoute
 A secure VPN tunnel or [ExpressRoute](https://docs.microsoft.com/azure/expressroute/expressroute-introduction) needs to be configured to securely establish a connection to the resources deployed as a part of this PaaS web application reference architecture.
 By appropriately setting up a VPN or ExpressRoute, customers can add a layer of protection for data in transit.

-By implementing a secure VPN tunnel with Azure, a virtual private connection between an on-premises network and an Azure Virtual Network can be created.
+By implementing a secure VPN tunnel with Azure, a VPN connection between an on-premises network and an Azure Virtual Network can be created.
 This connection takes place over the Internet and allows customers to securely “tunnel” information inside an encrypted link between the customer's network and Azure.
 Site-to-Site VPN is a secure, mature technology that has been deployed by enterprises of all sizes for decades.
-The [IPsec tunnel mode](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc786385(v=ws.10)) is used in this option as an encryption mechanism.
+The [IPsec tunnel mode](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2003/cc786385(v=ws.10)) is used in this option as an encryption mechanism.

 Because traffic within the VPN tunnel does traverse the Internet with a site-to-site VPN, Microsoft offers another, even more secure connection option.
 Azure ExpressRoute is a dedicated WAN link between Azure and an on-premises location or an Exchange hosting provider.
 As ExpressRoute connections do not go over the Internet, these connections offer more reliability, faster speeds, lower latencies, and higher security than typical connections over the Internet.
 Furthermore, because this is a direct connection of customer's telecommunication provider, the data does not travel over the Internet and therefore is not exposed to it.

-Best practices for implementing a secure hybrid network that extends an on-premises network to Azure are [available](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/dmz/secure-vnet-hybrid).
+Best practices for implementing a secure hybrid network that extends an on-premises network to Azure are [available](https://docs.microsoft.com/azure/architecture/reference-architectures/dmz/secure-vnet-hybrid).

-### Azure App Service Environment
-The use of ASEs can significantly decrease the customer burden of configuring infrastructure that securely hosts customer assets in a FedRAMP compliant manner.
-ASEs offer the following benefits that would otherwise require a customer created solution:

-- Scalability
-  - ASEs offer the option for configuring "autoscale" based on load metrics, available budget, or a defined schedule.
-- App environment isolation
-  - ASE assets are fully isolated and offer dedicated compute specific to the application that will be deployed into an ASE.
-- Outbound traffic control
-  - If an outbound static IP address is required for the app service, ASEs provide an outbound traffic control solution compliant with FedRAMP.

-If electing to forego an App Service Environment, a FedRAMP compliant solution will require more hands-on configuration by the customer.
-As payment processing works with sensitive data assets, engineering a solution without ASEs greatly increases the customer burden for maintaining the environment.
-ASE as a PaaS offering eases the burden of maintaining the environment and ensures assets are secured.

 ## Disclaimer